jamesec/jamesec.github.io/o/eft_books.md

 # All EFT (Emotion-Focused Therapy) books in English with APA 7 citation
 `January 22, 2025`

+Emotion-Focused Therapy and Emotionally Focused Therapy may seem similar and are often confused, but they are distinct approaches.
+I'm only listing English-language books on Emotion-Focused Therapy.

 > page xii, preface
 > Initially, Greenberg and colleagues called the individual therapy *process experiential therapy* (Greenberg, Rice, & Elliott, 1993; Rice & Greenberg, 1984), while Greenberg and Johnson (1986, 1988) called the couple’s treatment *emotionally focused couple therapy*.
 >